How to travel car-free to TV locations forThe Crownaround London and the South East

 - Don’t miss the tower tours, especially the fascinating climb up inside Ely’s Octagon, a marvel of medieval engineering.
 There are incredible views from the cathedral roof and of the interior, down through the painted panels of the octagon itself.

-- How to get to Ely cathedral: Turn left onto Station Road and right onto Annesdale, leading to the pretty riverside with its choice of pubs and cafés.
+- How to get to Ely cathedral: Follow Good Journey’s directions.
+Turn left onto Station Road and right onto Annesdale, leading to the pretty riverside with its choice of pubs and cafés.
 Turn left, with the water on your right, left again through Jubilee Gardens, cross the road, and keep going, following map below.

-- It costs £9 to visit the cathedral (or £13 for a joint ticket with the Museum of Stained Glass), but you can get 2 for 1 entry when you show your train ticket and a voucher (get vouchers online or pick up a leaflet in the station).
+- Buy either a ticket for just the cathedral, or a joint ticket with the Museum of Stained Glass).
 For more details, see our car-free guide to Ely with further interesting sights (also marked on the map below).

 3. Chatham Historic Dockyard, Kent